pandehrushikesh/developerworkspaceagent/README.md

 - dynamically decides what to inspect
 - reasons over real data
 - adapts to different repositories
+- 👉 It behaves more like a developer than a script.
 ---

 ## Getting Started